 Looking for a karate coach or karate lessons in Canonbury ?

 What exactly is Karate?

-Karate is among the most widely practiced self-defense skill forms in the world.
-Fighting styles rely upon acute physical coordination and mental concentration.
-They were created in Asia (predominantly The indian subcontinent, China and Okinawa, japan) throughout the course of several centuries.
-In all this time, there have been a great number of martial arts variations, and there are countless disciplines practiced these days.
+Karate is one of the most widely practiced self-defense skill forms across the world.
+Fighting techinques depend upon acute physical co-ordination and psychological concentration.
+They were developed in Asia (largely India, China and Okinawa, japan) over the course of many 1000’s of years.
+In all this time, there have been innumerable martial arts adaptations, and there are 100s of disciplines practiced these days.